donaldmunro/donaldmunro.github.io/TangoCamera-Example.md

-# 3D Model Using TangoCamera
+# 3D Models Using TangoCamera
 1. Take a photo with TangoCamera with point clouds enabled in the settings (the default is enabled) of the object to be modelled.
 It is easiest if the item is isolated against a wall or if a large room is available then with nothing behind the object.
 It can also make it easier if some